tuobangli/invitationletter/README.md

-worked with his egg shell.
+not worked with his egg shell ?